Cavuno

 2. Analyze the SERP: See what Google already rewards for your keyword

-3. Be comprehensive: Cover topics thoroughly rather than superficially
+3. Be thorough: Cover topics in depth rather than superficially

 4. Build topical authority: Use hub and spoke content structures